 Coordination and Continuity of Care

 The medical department takes pride in assisting patients in their care in and out of the hospital, emergency room, skilled nursing facility, our local hospitals, contracted specialist and other services.
 Coordination of care is enhanced by care teams managing panels of patients to encourage efficient and timely information flow.
-We also provide limited transportation services to eligible members to assist in this care.

 Traditional Health Policy